RickyYeungCoding/Reading-Notes-Code-401-Advanced-Software-Development/Read-Upgrade your technical skills with deliberate practice.md

 I would like to learn more about ethical hacking, I find myself curious on that topic because I would like to know how to prevent threats.
 I thought vulnerability testing would be a cool things to learn but I do not want to mess up my personal computer.

+## Things I want to know more about
+As I mentioned before, I would like to expand my knowledge on ethical hacking as that is the meat of cybersecurity